martin-holy/PictureManager/README.md

       3. People
         This category can contain a group of people or only a person.
         A group can be created by choosing **New Group** from the `right-click` menu on the category.
 It can also be renamed or deleted from `right-click` menu on the group.
 When a group is deleted, all people in the group are moved to the root of this category.
         A person can be created by choosing **New** from the `right-click` menu on the category or the group.
-It can be renamed or deleted from the`right-click` menu on the person.
+It can be renamed or deleted from the `right-click` menu on the person.
 When a person is deleted, it is just deleted from the internal database and not from the actual media items!
         People can be moved between the groups by `drag-and-drop`.
       4. Folder Keywords
         *Folder Keywords* are something like *Folders* but one *Folder Keyword* can be linked to multiple folders.
 The contents of the folders will be merged under one *Folder Keyword*.
-        For example: When two folders (`D:\Pictures\subfolder\subfolder\` and `P:\subfolder\`) are set as *Folder Keywords* in **Tools/Settings**, the contents of these folders will be merged under the *Folder Keywords* category.
+        For example: When two folders (`D:\Pictures\subfolder\subfolder\` and `P:\subfolder\`) are set as *Folder Keywords* from the `right-click` menu on the folder, the contents of these folders will be merged under the *Folder Keywords* category.
       5. Keywords
         This category can contain a group of keywords or only a keyword.
         A group can be created by choosing **New Group** from the `right-click` menu on the category.
 It can also be renamed or deleted from the `right-click` menu on the group.
 When a group is deleted, all keywords in the group are moved to the root of this category.